mscroggs/mathsjamfax/README.md

 # MATHSJAMFAX

-MJFAX is appearing in both bars at [EMF 2022](https://emfcamp.org).
+MJFAX will be shown on a TV at [MathsJam Gathering 2022](https://www.mathsjam.com/gathering/uk/).
 This repo contains the code used to generate its pages.

 ## Setting up MJFAX